 WordPress database optimization can help optimize page load time for your website.
 WordPress database bloat or in simple terms, unnecessary plugins & files, can cause some unwanted slow load times on your website.

 They say acceptance is the first step on the road to recovery.
 So my name is Lance Dockins and I am a digital hoarder.

-Basically that just means that I’m convinced that I might some day need the crap I haven’t even thought about in 5 years.
+Basically, that just means that I’m convinced that I might someday need the crap I haven’t even thought about in 5 years.
 That’s especially true for things that I don’t feel like I fully understand.

+After several WordPress optimization projects, there are some recurring opportunities to improve page load times.
 To name a few of the more common hoarder piles:

 - Active plugins (or hell… even inactive plugins for that matter) that haven’t been used in ages

 - Revisions of every post you have made back to the beginning of time

 - Old caching garbage – especially with certain themes (cough… Headway)